Medically reviewed by Drugs.com. Last updated on May 29, 2020.

 Monitor patients closely for signs and symptoms of hypersensitivity during and after the infusion.

-Adverse events were not observed in animal reproduction studies.
+Untreated maternal anthrax infection has a high risk of maternal, fetal, and neonatal death.
 In general, guidelines for the prophylaxis and treatment of inhalational anthrax following exposure to Bacillus anthracis in pregnant and postpartum women are the same as nonpregnant adults (Meaney-Delman 2014).

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.